mark-baynes/EarthMates/README.md

 Final Project (collaboration with Dev Academy Group)

-The idea of the app is to create a site for Earth Friendly Events, to post their events so people can join them, and to view the events as a user (MVP version)
+The idea of the app is to create a site for Earth Friendly Events, to post their events so people can join them, and to view the events as a user (MVP version).
+Potential improvements are contained within the stretch section below.
+In this project I solidified my inderstanding custom hooks, react query, and auth0.

 ## The Tech